MrBoombastic/node-przelewy24/README.md

 # Przelewy24 for Node.js

 Node.js Library for [**Przelewy24**](https://przelewy24.pl/).
-This library is written in TypeScript to provide the best typesafety.

-This library provides an elegant way to create/verify transactions easily.
+This library is written in TypeScript to provide the best typesafety and provides an elegant way to create and verify transactions.

-**Note: Now this library uses the new REST API available [here](https://developers.przelewy24.pl/index.php?en).**

-> Previous legacy API support is still available in **v1.1.1**
-> Future versions will support new REST API only, If you use legacy API, please use that version

 ## Documentation